Renovate doors

 We use doors many times a day to enter or close a room.
-Most of the time, we don't even notice the door as such - unless the fitting is wobbly, it jams or doesn't close properly.
-We often only realise that doors are much more than a transition between two rooms when we encounter a door that is either particularly beautiful or quite obviously does not match the ambience.
+We usually don't even notice the door as such - unless the fitting is wobbly, it is jammed or doesn't close properly.
+We often only realize that doors are much more than just a transition between two rooms when we come across a door that is either particularly beautiful or clearly doesn't match the ambience.

-The living ambience stands and falls with the doors - a dark interior door in a light room can seem like a foreign body.
-A country-style door can make a recently modernised flat look old-fashioned, even if all the new furniture is ultra-modern.
-If the doors, door fittings and door handles are in harmony with the rest of the furnishings, the good living feeling will set in all by itself.
+The ambience of a home stands and falls with the doors - a dark interior door in a light room can look like a foreign body.
+A country-style door can make a recently modernized apartment look old-fashioned, even if all the new furniture is ultra-modern.
+If the doors, door fittings and door handles are in harmony with the rest of the furnishings, the good feeling of living will come naturally.
 If not - it's time to renovate the doors.
-Here we present options for door renovation and explain how to do it.
+Here we present options for renovating doors and explain how to do it:

 Renovate doors simply and inexpensively: Repainting doors